wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-spam-detection-with-machine-learning-in-python.md

 In order to follow and fully understand this tutorial, you’ll need:

 * [Python 3.6](https://python.org) or newer.
-The [Anaconda](https://www.anaconda.com/products/individual) includes a number of useful libraries for data science.
+The [Anaconda](https://www.anaconda.com/products/individual) distribution includes a number of useful libraries for data science.
-* A basic knowledge of [Flask](https://flask.palletsprojects.com/), HTML, and CSS
+* A basic knowledge of [Flask](https://flask.palletsprojects.com/), HTML, and CSS.
 * A basic understanding of building machine learning models.

 <sign-up number></sign-up>